Become a Trip Leader this Fall!

 Our model is built on the assumption that most individuals who apply are at freshmen or sophomore status at WWU.
 This allows students to flow through the program with a steady progression as they develop the skills necessary in their preferred outdoor activities to progress from an Apprentice, Assistant and Head Trip Leader.
 Generally speaking, it takes approximately 1 year to gain all of the skills necessary to begin to work your way into higher levels of leadership.
 After 1 year most Trip Leaders have a strong foundation and possess the certifications that are necessary to assume these higher-level leadership roles.

 If you are applying to be a Trip Leader and are at a junior status, this does not limit your eligibility for hire but may affect what you are able to do with your shorter duration within the program.
-We suggest getting in touch with the Outdoor Center Programs Coordinator to discuss what your goals are as a Trip Leader and what is feasible during your time.
+We suggest getting in touch with the Viking Outdoor Recreation Programs Coordinator to discuss what your goals are as a Trip Leader and what is feasible during your time.

-If you are considering applying to be a Trip Leader and are at a senior status, we recommend that you come speak directly with the Outdoor Center Coordinator to explore what your options may be.
+If you are considering applying to be a Trip Leader and are at a senior status, we recommend that you come speak directly with the Viking Outdoor Recreation Programs Coordinator to explore what your options may be.
 This greatly affects what you will be able to do with less than a year to develop as a leader within the program.
 Unless you are applying and have previous guiding experience, we do not recommend applying.

 What does the hiring and training process look like?